ska-telescope/ska-low-mccs-pasd/docs/src/developer/deploy.rst

 - **PasdFQDN**: Tango FQDN of the associated PaSD bus device
 - **PortsWithSmartbox**: List of FNDH ports that have an associated smartbox
 - **UseAttributesForHealth**: Set to ``True`` to use attribute quality factor in health evaluation
+- **FaultOnThresholdDifference**: Set to ``True`` to to turn on setting the device to Fault when there is a mismatch between firmware and Tango thresholds

 MccsSmartbox
 ~~~~~~~~~~~~